ssvlabs/ssv/docs/specs/NETWORKING.md

 ### High Availability

-As it participates in a decentralized p2p network, HA for an ssv node is not trivial. \ The reason is that running multiple instances might lead to slashing and even disturb the consensus as it creates ambiguity and conflicts.
+As it participates in a decentralized p2p network, HA for an ssv node is not trivial. \ The reason is that running multiple instances might lead to slashing or disturb the consensus as it creates ambiguity and conflicts.

 Ideas TBD: